 Assistant Director Sarah Hall Weaver wants to make dance feel familiar.

 Ballet can seem intimidating and elitist, she said, but any culture around the world dances, in faith and in fun.

 So she begins her tour of her museum with "Tails and Terpsi chore," where sea horses swim in synchronized rhythm, and a flamenco dancer matches footwork with a black stallion.
 The woman and the horse move to the quick-strumming guitar with clear energy and enjoyment.

 "You can see the connection -- they're making eye contact," Weaver said.

 Animals also dance with each other, as people do, for love and connection and to impress each other, she said.

 In this show, Weaver explores natural movement.
 Honey bees direct each other to pollen by dancing in zig-zag patterns.
-Scientists have found different bee dances in different parts of the world, Weaver said, and they communicate different things.

 And across the world, dancers often watch the movements of animals closely and bring the movements into dance.
 When Weaver teaches, she likes to see how excited children can get at playing "how can you move like an animal" games.
 They relax in the movement.

 As the exhibits move toward professional dancers, they move between playful and insightful.